allegro/allegro.tech/_posts/2018-01-01-mesos_executor.md

 talk at Twitter presenting Mesos - then development got a boost.
 Twitter employed Ben and decided to use Mesos as a resource management system and to build a dedicated framework – [Aurora](http://aurora.apache.org/).
-Both projects were donated to Apache foundation and become top level projects.
+Both projects were donated to Apache foundation and became top level projects.

 Currently Mesos is used [by many companies including](http://mesos.apache.org/documentation/latest/powered-by-mesos/) Allegro, Apple, Twitter,